paulmossman/easy-aws-privacy-vpn/README.md

 ## SSL Certificate Expiry

-The Region configuration uses an SSL certificate that expires 825 days from creation.
+The Region configuration creates an SSL certificate that expires in 825 days, which is the maximum.
 When it expires simply teardown the Region configuration, then set it up again from scratch.